 Please visit this NTI page for more information on this and other NTI projects on “Addressing Cyber-Nuclear Security Threats”:

 The Master in Nuclear Security (MiNS) at the Brandenburg University of Applied Sciences is an innovative and unique distance learning program, which equips participants with the theoretical and practical knowledge on the interconnected dynamics in the field of nuclear security.
-It prepares participants to use appropriate analytical tools to make thorough decisions in the various areas connected to nuclear security. www.mins.study
+See www.mins.study